 Necessity has always been the mother of invention.
-As data became increasingly large, the need to communicate data among computer devices efficiently, fast, and more reliable became inevitable.
-This quest lead to the invention of the SATA cables.
-In this article, we will be discussing SATA cables, their various types, the advantages, and their role in today’s society.
+As data became increasingly large, the need to communicate data among computer devices efficiently, fast and more reliable became inevitable.
+This quest led to the invention of the SATA cables.
+In this article, we will be discussing SATA cables, their various types, their advantages, and their role in today’s society.

 1.Serial ATA (SATA) Cable